Signed in as:

 This shows it’s possible to operate in supernatural power without truly belonging to God.

-When flashy signs appear, the temptation is to think: “It must be from God!” — but Scripture forces us to look deeper:
+When flashy signs appear, the temptation is to think: “It must be from God!” — but Scripture forces us to look deeper: Does the teaching align with the gospel?
+(Gal.
+1:8–9) Does the life of the teacher show godly fruit?
+(Matt.
+7:15–20) Does the miracle glorify Jesus or the miracle-worker?
+(John 16:14)

 God’s ultimate aim is to purify His people and expose the counterfeit.
 The presence of false wonders forces believers to anchor themselves in truth rather than in the thrill of the supernatural.
+In summary, God allows false miracles not because He approves of them, but because He uses them to test loyalty, expose deception, and strengthen spiritual discernment in those who truly follow Him.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.